-Date Measure 2 3.13 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment corporates flexibility in managing their foreign exchange risk exposures.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance corporates flexibility in managing their foreign exchange risk exposures.
 The measures include exempting resident exporters (especially, SMEs) from the requirement to convert export proceeds into MYR for transactions worth MYR 200,000 and below; allowing residents to hedge foreign currency loan obligations up to the underlying tenure, from only 1 year up previously; and allowing residents to obtain (and issue) financial guarantees from (to) non-residents such as parent companies (subsidiaries abroad).
-May 1 • Implemented conditional MCO (CMCO) from May 4, 2020 (to May 12).
-Almost all economic sectors will be allowed to open with conditions beginning May 4.
-Under the CMCO, some businesses will be allowed to operate fully, although employers are requested to implement flexible working hours and encourage working from home.
-Schools will remain closed and interstate travel will still be barred except for work purposes.
-Mass social, cultural and religious gatherings as well as outdoor sports activities that involve body contact are still banned (running, cycling, golf are now allowed).
-All Malaysians are urged to wear face marks and carry hand sanitizers when going out.
-May 5 Cut policy rate by 50 basis points to 2.00 percent.
-Announced that government securities held by banks would be recognized for full compliance of the statutory reserve requirement (SRR), to take effect from May 16-31, 2020. • • • • May 10 • • • • Extended conditional MCO to June 9, 2020.
-May 5-19 • Topped up economic stimulus package by MYR 6.12 billion (0.4 percent of GDP) to a total of MYR 266.12 billion (18.5 percent of GDP).
-The increase came from the additional (1) MYR 5 billion for the BNM's Special Relief Facility (SRF) to SMEs; (2) MYR 1 billion for the one-off cash handouts to lower-and middle-income households and individuals; and (3) MYR 120 million for the Employee Retention Programme. • • • June 5 • Unveiled a Short-term Economic Recovery Plan worth MYR 35 billion (2.4 percent of GDP), of which MYR 10 billion represents a direct fiscal injection primarily via additional cash aid, wage subsidies to SMEs and incentives to hire and train the youth and the unemployed.
-The latest announcement brings the total economic package to MYR 295 billion (20.6 percent of GDP), of which cumulative direct fiscal injections amount to MYR 45 billion (excluding an estimated MYR 8 billion in foregone revenues from tax exemptions and deferrals under the latest package). •
+May 1 • • • • May 5 Cut policy rate by 50 basis points to 2.00 percent.
+Announced that government securities held by banks would be recognized for full compliance of the statutory reserve requirement (SRR), to take effect from May 16, 2020 to May 31, 2021. • • • May 10 • • • • May 5-19 • Topped up economic stimulus package by MYR 6.12 billion (0.4 percent of GDP) to a total of MYR 266.12 billion (18.5 percent of GDP).
+The increase came from the additional (1) MYR 5 billion for the BNM's Special Relief Facility (SRF) to SMEs; (2) MYR 1 billion for the one-off cash handouts to lower-and middle-income households and individuals; and (3) MYR 120 million for the Employee Retention Programme. • • June 5 • Unveiled a Short-term Economic Recovery Plan worth MYR 35 billion (2.4 percent of GDP), of which MYR 10 billion represents a direct fiscal injection primarily via additional cash aid, wage subsidies to SMEs and incentives to hire and train the youth and the unemployed.
+The latest announcement brings the total economic package to MYR 295 billion (20.6 percent of GDP), of which cumulative direct fiscal injections amount to MYR 45 billion (excluding an estimated MYR 8 billion in foregone revenues from tax exemptions and deferrals under the latest package). • •